-Expert Senior Living Advisors from A Place for Mom can help direct you to Assisted Living communities.
+Expert Senior Living Advisors from A Place for Mom can help direct you to Independent Living communities.
 Together, we will find the perfect fit for your loved one, and we will provide direction and support as needed.
-We partner with 6 Assisted Living facilities in Ocean Park and the surrounding area, so there are many options to choose from.
+We partner with 6 Independent Living communities in Ocean Park and the surrounding area, so there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 Looking for general info?
-Click here for more on Assisted Living in Ocean Park.
+Click here for more on Independent Living in Ocean Park.

 21608 O Lane, Ocean Park, WA 98640